College Art Association 2020 Grant: Art History Fund for Travel to Special Exhibitions

 Bordeamos por la Paz Student Exhibition: Lycoming College, Fall 2020

 Lycoming College 2021 Junior Faculty Teaching Award Announcement

-Introduction to Art History I (Lycoming College): This course is a survey of the historical development of art and architecture in a variety of forms around the world from prehistory through the late Middle Ages.
-We will concentrate on a chronological study of major objects and monuments from different locations, looking for differences in style which help to distinguish art-historical periods and cultures from one another, as well as identifying certain affinities.
-Students will learn skills of close visual analysis as combined with contextual inquiry in order to place the visual arts in the context of broader cultural, religious, and historical frameworks.
-Key questions asked throughout the course will be: how objects functioned within ancient civilizations and what they tell us about the various structures of those societies; how images and buildings expressed religious beliefs (polytheism, Judaism, Christianity, Islam, Hinduism, and Buddhism); how and why art was created and viewed in various times and locations; how power was invested in images and how these images impact our world today.
+Introduction to Art History I (Lycoming College): This course offers an introductory overview of the diverse histories of art and architecture around the world from prehistory through the late Middle Ages.
+It moves through a mostly chronological study of major objects and monuments, looking for differences in style which help to distinguish art-historical periods and cultures from one another, as well as identifying certain affinities.
+Students learn the skill of visual analysis as combined with contextual inquiry to place visual culture in relation to broader cultural, religious, and historical frameworks.
+Key questions asked throughout the course will be: how objects functioned within ancient civilizations and what they tell us about the various structures of those societies; how images and buildings expressed religious beliefs (forms of polytheism, Judaism, Christianity, Islam, Hinduism, and Buddhism); how and why art was created and viewed in various times and locations; how power was invested in images and how these images impact our world today.
 Students will develop critical thinking skills in response to scholarly literature and be introduced to disciplinary theories and methods.
 Fulfills Global Cultural Diversity Requirement.